LUDOVIC NICOLAS STUDIO

 •••••

-The genesis of this thesis dates back to the moment when my eyes turned to the sky, or more precisely, to the night I realized that the vault of stars was revolving inexorably around a fixed point, like a wheel spinning around an axle.
-As I marveled at this awe-inspiring spectacle, I could never have imagined that my open-minded reflections on the workings of the cosmos would lead me to explore a plethora of disciplines, bridging astronomy with the seemingly immutable realms of mineralogy.
+The genesis of this thesis dates back to the day I turned my eyes to the sky, or rather, to the night when I became aware that the starry vault turned inexorably around a fixed point, like a wheel around an axle.
+While contemplating this grand spectacle, I never would have believed that my naive reflections on the workings of the cosmos would lead me to study a plethora of disciplines, linking astronomy to the – seemingly immobile – spheres of mineralogy.

 Analogy lung - tree

-Beware!
-If you want to graduate from a prestigious university and build a career, it’s best to avoid certain subjects.
-Conducting your research outside the framework imposed by conformism, especially when it challenges the theories of the indestructible gods of the scientific pantheon, is a mistake not to be made.
-Today, despite the obvious impasses, it is unthinkable to question the structural beliefs of the scientific ‘church’: refusing to bow down before its idols would mean excommunication, loss of credibility, and respectability.
+So be warned: if you wish to obtain a degree from a prestigious university and build a career, it is best to avoid certain topics.
+Directing your research outside the framework imposed by state-sanctioned conformity, especially when it challenges the theories of the unassailable gods of the scientific pantheon, is a mistake not to be made.
+Despite the evident dead ends, it is now unthinkable to question the structural beliefs of the scientific Church.
+Refusing to bow before its idols would sign your excommunication, and the loss of your credibility and respectability.

 The law of universal gravitation

-If no answer can be formulated to the question of the origin of the force f, gravity cannot be validated as presented by contemporary cosmology.
-And let’s not forget that no instrument can detect it, and no scientist can reproduce its field in the laboratory.
-Of all the fundamental interactions, and because it defies our understanding the most, this so-called cohesive force remains one of the greatest mysteries in physics today.
-Consequently, we shouldn’t be afraid to admit that the lack of scientific rigor surrounding this concept is not reassuring for the quality of expertise and weakens the pillars on which its reputation rests.
-Despite all this, speculations, each more improbable than the last, continue to make their presence felt on the scientific scene.
-In fact, we haven’t made a single step forward since the theory of the curvature of space-time and the hypothetical subatomic particles of the quantum world called ‘gravitons’.
-Why not?
-Simply because the origin of this natural phenomenon remains inscrutable to the science of our peers, who are content to explain that the kinetics of the celestial bodies is the reminiscence of a hypothetical explosion at the origin of our universe – the so-called ‘Big Bang’ – presented to the world by the Jesuit Georges Lemaître at the end of the 19th century.
+If no element of explanation for the origin of force f can be formulated, then gravity cannot be validated as it is presented by contemporary cosmology.
+Furthermore, let us not forget that no device can detect it and no scientist can reproduce its field in a laboratory.
+Of all the fundamental interactions, and because it is the one that most eludes our understanding, this so-called force of cohesion remains one of the most profound mysteries in physics today.
+Consequently, we must not be afraid to acknowledge that the lack of scientific rigor surrounding this concept is not reassuring regarding the quality of the expertise and weakens the pillars upon which its reputation rests.
+Nevertheless, speculations, each more implausible than the last, continue to assert themselves on the scientific stage.
+But in truth, from the theory of spacetime curvature to the hypothetical subatomic particles of the quantum world called gravitons, we have not advanced one iota.
+Why?
+Simply because the origin of this natural phenomenon remains utterly inscrutable to the science of our peers.
+Physicists still content themselves with explaining that the kinetics of celestial bodies is a remnant of a hypothetical explosion at the origin of our universe – the dubious "Big Bang"– presented to the world by the Jesuit Georges Lemaître in the early 20th century.

-In any case, Newtonian gravity poses another problem: the unification of quantum mechanics and general relativity.
-If gravity cannot be taken out of the equation, we must recognize that theoretical physics is once again reaching the limits of its own extravagance.
+Newtonian gravity poses another problem: the unification of quantum mechanics and the theory of general relativity.
+If gravity cannot be removed from the equation, we must acknowledge that theoretical physics is once again colliding with the boundaries of its own extravagances.

-Once we accept the fact that certain theories are currently taught as truths, it’s easier to see that science has lost the core of its immanent beauty; the glorious hours that made its reputation are behind it, and the torches that separated it from religion now cast more than a faint light.
-Richard Feynman (1918-1988), winner of the 1965 Nobel Prize in Physics for his work in developing quantum electrodynamics, had no problem admitting this: « Science is the belief in the ignorance of experts. »
+Once we have accepted the fact that certain theories are currently taught as truths, it becomes easier to admit that science has lost the heart of its intrinsic beauty.
+Its glorious hours, which built its reputation, are now behind it, and the torches that once distinguished it from religion now emit a feeble light.
+Richard Feynman (1918-1988), Nobel Prize in Physics winner in 1965 for his work on the development of quantum electrodynamics, had no problem admitting that: « Science is the belief in the ignorance of experts. »

-Even if the standard model of astrophysics seems to be satisfied, our understanding of the universe is still juvenile, inaccurate, and stitched with white threads.
-The human race will never be able to emancipate itself from its cosmic Stone Age if we insist on building ever higher on the foundations of a ‘science’ that has demonstrated its limitations and that is more the stuff of fantastic theory than empirical theorem.
-It’s a fact that science has sunk into doctrinal systems from which it is difficult to exorcise.
-And the academic guardrails, in their vanity, never miss an opportunity to ridicule anything that doesn’t fall within their realm of possibility.
-Such a mentality will never be able to initiate the paradigm shift that the scientific world needs to evolve.
-On the day that our approach merges with the principles at the source of creation, perhaps nature will once again reveal to us the gears used by the architect of her masterful clock.
+Even if the standard model of astrophysics appears self-satisfied, our understanding of the universe remains juvenile, incorrect, and clumsily patched together.
+Humanity will never emancipate itself from its cosmic Stone Age if we stubbornly insist on building ever higher on the foundations of a "science" that has demonstrated its limits and belongs more to the realm of fantasy than to empirical theorem.
+It is a fact: science has sunk into doctrinal systems from which it struggles to exorcise itself.
+And the academic gatekeepers, haloed in displayed vanity, never miss an opportunity to ridicule anything that does not originate from their field of possibilities.
+Such a mentality can never initiate the paradigm shift the scientific world needs to evolve.
+The day our approach merges with the principles at the source of creation, perhaps nature will once again reveal to us the inner workings used by the regulator of its magnificent clock.

 Materia Prima